What are headaches?

 The etiology of tension headaches are less understood; however, it is thought to be due to neurotransmitter or chemical changes surrounding the brain due to stress and emotional factors.

 Another theory is that continued musculoskeletal (myofascial) irritations may cause tension headaches.
-Examples of continued myofascial irritation or stimulation includes jaw clenching as well as poor posture of the back or neck.
+Examples of continued myofascial irritation or stimulation include jaw clenching as well as the poor posture of the back or neck.

 Migraine headache causes